Helicopter Accident Lawyers

 Compassionate Attorneys Fighting for the Interests of Helicopter Crash Victims and Their Families

 Unfortunately, helicopters crash about 35% more often than other types of aircraft, and the fatal helicopter accident rate is on the rise.
 Survivors of these tragic crashes are often left with life-altering injuries.
-Victims of these accidents and their families can rely on the helicopter crash attorneys at Slack Davis Sanger, including Ladd Sanger, Mike Slack, and Derek Quick, pictured here, to secure the verdict or settlement they deserve as they begin on the road to recovery.
+Victims of these accidents and their families can rely on the helicopter accident lawyers at Slack Davis Sanger, including Ladd Sanger, Mike Slack, and Derek Quick, pictured here, to secure the verdict or settlement they deserve as they begin on the road to recovery.
 With licensed pilots and a former NASA aerospace engineer on our team, we have a deep understanding of how these complex aircraft work and how human error and negligence can play a part in these devastating accidents.

 Dangers of Helicopter Travel

 Flying in a helicopter puts passengers at greater risk of a catastrophic injury than boarding a commercial airplane.
 Helicopter occupants are more likely to obtain a serious injury or lose their lives for a variety of reasons, including:

 - Helicopters take off and land more frequentlythan other types of aircraft, which is when most aviation accidents occur.

 - These types of aircraft are more vulnerable to bad weather.